 7 Best Fidelity ETFs to Buy Now

+Exchange-traded funds, or ETFs, streamline investing and make a diverse portfolio more accessible to everyone.
 You don’t have to meticulously analyze stocks and market trends on a daily basis to generate enticing long-term returns.
-Fund managers do the work for you with various exchange-traded funds, or ETFs, and some of those funds are quite cheap.
+Fund managers do the work for you with various ETFs, and some of those funds are quite cheap.

-Fidelity is one of the leaders in the industry due to its low expense ratios and high annualized returns.
-Some Fidelity ETFs have expense ratios below 0.1%.
+Fidelity ETFs are known for their low expense ratios and high average annual returns.
+Some of Fidelity’s top funds have expense ratios below 0.1%.
 That means for each $10,000 you put into these types of Fidelity ETFs, you only have to pay $10 per year or less in fees.
-That’s the power of a low expense ratio, and you can also end up with better returns as a result.
+As a result, you can end up with better returns.

 [Sign up for stock news with our Invested newsletter.]

 Fidelity has offered ETFs since 2003 and now has dozens of them in a wide range of sectors and industries.
-You can find low-volatility ETFs that focus on fixed income and high-yield dividend stocks.
+You can find low-volatility ETFs that focus on fixed income as well as those that focus on high-yield dividend stocks.
 However, if you want to increase your returns, Fidelity’s growth ETFs offer exposure to companies that post impressive revenue and earnings growth.

-If you want to grow your portfolio at low cost, consider these top Fidelity ETFs for the long run:
+If you want to grow your portfolio while paying low fees, consider these top Fidelity ETFs for the long run:

 Fidelity Blue Chip Growth ETF (FBCG)

-The top-heavy approach has been a boon for investors.
-Shares have produced an annualized 23% return over the past three years.
-It doesn’t have as much history as other Fidelity ETFs, but it has outperformed the market.
+The top-heavy approach has been a boon for investors recently.
+Shares have produced an average annual return of 34.4% over the past three years and a 17.9% annualized return over five.
+Blue Chip Growth doesn’t have as much history as some other Fidelity ETFs, but it’s been around long enough to show its potential to outperform the market.

 The actively managed fund allocates at least 80% of its assets to blue-chip companies and is filled with tech giants.
-It has a 0.59% expense ratio, which is a pretty fair trade considering the fund’s long-term returns.
-FBCG has $4 billion in net assets.
+It has a 0.59% expense ratio, which is pretty fair trade considering the fund’s long-term returns.
+FBCG has $4.9 billion in total assets.

 Fidelity Nasdaq Composite Index ETF (ONEQ)

-While the first two funds are relatively new, the Fidelity Nasdaq Composite Index ETF has been around since 2003.
-It’s the first ETF Fidelity launched, and it’s still beating the market all of these years later.
-ONEQ uses the Nasdaq Composite Index as a benchmark, with at least 80% of its assets in common stocks included in the index.
-This winning formula has produced an annualized 16.5% return over the past 15 years.
-The annualized three-year and five-year returns are even higher, coming in at 18% and 16%, respectively.
+The Fidelity Nasdaq Composite Index ETF is an elder in the ETF community, having been around since 2003.
+It’s the first ETF Fidelity launched, and it’s still beating the market all these years later.
+ONEQ uses the Nasdaq composite index as a benchmark, with at least 80% of its assets in common stocks included in the index.
+This winning formula has produced an annualized 17.3% return over the past 15 years.
+The annualized three-year return is even higher, coming in at 28.6%.

 Fidelity Enhanced Large Cap Growth ETF (FELG)

-The Fidelity Enhanced Large Cap Growth ETF has a 0.18% expense ratio and $3.3 billion in total assets.
-About 50% of the fund’s assets are allocated to the technology sector, with a strong emphasis on semiconductor and software stocks.
+The Fidelity Enhanced Large Cap Growth ETF has a 0.18% expense ratio and $4.5 billion in total assets.
+About 50% of the fund is allocated to the technology sector, with a strong emphasis on semiconductor and software stocks.

 More than 80% of the fund’s assets are in mega-cap stocks.
 Unsurprisingly, the top three stocks are Nvidia, Apple and Microsoft.
 Each of these stocks makes up more than 10% of FELG’s total assets.
-This top-heavy ETF has allocated about 58% of its total capital to its top 10 holdings.
+This top-heavy ETF has allocated over 60% of its total capital to its top 10 holdings.

-Pouring capital into Mag Seven stocks has worked out well for this Fidelity ETF and many other funds.
-FELG has an annualized 17.8% return over the past five years.
-The fund also has an impressive annualized return of 15% over the past 10 years.
+Pouring funds into Mag 7 stocks has worked out well for this Fidelity ETF and many other funds.
+FELG has an annualized 19% return over the past five years and 17.7% over the past decade.
+It pays a modest 0.6% 30-day SEC yield.

 Fidelity MSCI Information Technology Index ETF (FTEC)

 The Fidelity MSCI Information Technology Index ETF aims to mirror the MSCI USA IMI Information Technology Index.
-FTEC has been a top-performing Fidelity ETF, with an annualized return of 19.4% over the past five years and the same return in the past decade.
+FTEC has been a top-performing Fidelity ETF, with an annualized return of 21% over the past five years and higher returns in the past decade.

-This ETF is all tech, with more than 99% of its total assets going into the high-growth sector.
-The industrial and financial sectors have small 0.42% and 0.26% slices of the fund’s total assets, respectively.
-Health care also makes up 0.01% of the fund’s total assets, but that puts a wrap on the fund’s sector diversification.
+This $16 billion ETF is all tech, with more than 98% of its total assets going into the high-growth sector.
+The communication services, industrial and financial sectors also have tiny slices of the fund’s assets.

-FTEC puts 60% of its capital to work in its top 10 holdings.
-It’s even more concentrated when you narrow your focus to its top three holdings.
-Nvidia, Apple and Microsoft make up more than 45% of the fund’s total assets.
-The fund has a reasonable 0.084% expense ratio and a 0.55% SEC yield.
+FTEC puts 57% of its capital to work in its top 10 holdings.
+It’s even more concentrated when you narrow your focus to its top three: Nvidia, Microsoft and Apple make up more than 40% of its holdings.
+That said, the fund has a reasonable 0.084% expense ratio and a 0.43% 30-day SEC yield.

 Fidelity High Dividend ETF (FDVV)